 2. Complete a Replication Proposal & Review Form

 Once the pre-submission inquiry has been approved, authors should complete the Replication Proposal & Review Form.
 In this detailed form, the proposers will describe the specifics of both the original study and the proposed replication study.
 The form will help the proposers, original authors, and editors identify and discuss any important discrepancies, and it will serve as the basis of the published protocol.
 Reviewers (including original authors) will use the form to provide feedback about the design, correct any mistakes in the description of the original study, provide missing information, and identify necessary manipulation checks.
 The goal is to make sure the replication attempt matches the original study as closely as possible and to identify all deviations from the original study protocol.

 Download the Replication Proposal & Review Form here.

 Submit the completed proposal form as a revision of your pre-submission inquiry.
 Do not complete or submit this form unless a Pre-Submission Inquiry Form has been accepted by the editors.

-As protocols become available, you will be able to view them and download a Secondary Replication Proposal Form here.
+As protocols become available, you will be able to view them and download an Application to Participate here.